Tim-Sushchenia/rsschool-cv/cv.md

 ---

 ## **About me**
 My name is Tim.
 I'm from Belarus.
-I am 19 years old, in 2023 graduated from high school, and now I am studying in Poland at university, faculty of computer science, physics and mathematics.
+I am 19 years old, in 2023 graduated from high school, and now I am studying in Poland at university UMCS(Uniwersytet Marii Curie-Skłodowskiej), faculty of computer science, physics and mathematics.

 A few years ago I started to get interested in the IT sphere.
 And then I went to my first courses in the company IT-club. there I studied for about three years, during this time I learned HTML, CSS and a little bit of JavaScript and react.